alexandreklotz/QuickDesk/DEV_CHANGELOG.md

 # QuickDesk Lite Coding Changelog
 ***
+## 07/02/2022
+* Modification of the relation between "Device" and "Utilisateur".
+It was a OneToMany and it now is a OneToOne.
+* @Override toString method created in "Utilisateur".
+* "QueueView" has been deleted in "CustomJsonView".
+* The URL to retrieve a specific ticket was previously restricted to admins only.
+It has been modified and will now be accessible by all users for functionality purposes.
+***
+## 04/02/2022
+* Creation of a new method in "TicketRepository" : findTicketsAssigned.
+This method will find tickets assigned to the specified UUID (admins).
+* Creation of a new method in "TicketRepository" : findTicketsOpened.
+Used to find tickets created by each user.
+* The POST Method in "TicketController" has been modified -> A responseentity.ok in an if was preventing the whole method to execute.
+It would stop at the responseentity.ok.

+Not much progress today again, tried to mess around with thymeleaf.
+No push.
+***
+## 03/02/2022
+`Thymeleaf dependency has been added.`
+* Creation of "HomeController'.
+This controller will be used to retrieve basic user info such as his name, team, and tickets.
+If the user is an admin, it will retrieve all the tickets he's assigned to.

+Not much have been done therefore i won't push the code today.
+***
 ## 01/02/2022
 `Security implementation is nearly finished even though it remains quite basic.`
 * SpringSecurityConfig has been modified -> CorsConfiguration has been created.